bhavik-dodia/whatsapp-automation/README.md

 - Create a new user profile in chrome and provide its path to user-data-dir in ChromeOptions so that it won't affect your main user profile and you need to scan the QR code only once.
 (Only add that path in whatsapp_automation.py file) 🙍‍♂️

-- That'it!
+- That's it!
 Now your whatsapp can send multiple messages to multiple users automatically 😏

 # Contribute to this repo